Free automorphism groups of K3 surfaces with Picard number 3: Proof of Main Theorem

 (For example, the first line means $e_0 E_1 \wedge e_1 E_1=E_0 \wedge E_1$ and $\iota^{-1}(E_0 \wedge E_1)=e_2 \wedge e_3$.)
 From this, the assertion for $x=E_1$ directly follows.
 (See (\ref{eq:mat_w_i}) for $w_i^\pm$.) \end{proof}

 \begin{remark} (i) One can also define a left action on $W$ by $\CLFM{L}^\times$ in a similar manner. (ii) $\CLFM{L}^\times$ may or may not be an empty set.
-See Section \ref{subsect:appendix_exm}. (iii) By direct computations, it follows that the intersection matrix of $\CLFM{L}$ with the quadratic form $N x=x x^*$, for the basis $(E_1 E_2 E_3,E_1,E_2,E_3)$, is given by
+(See Section \ref{subsect:appendix_exm} for an example of an element in $\CLFM{L}^\times$.) (iii) By direct computations, it follows that the intersection matrix of $\CLFM{L}$ with the quadratic form $N x=x x^*$, for the basis $(E_1 E_2 E_3,E_1,E_2,E_3)$, is given by

 If we take another basis $(-E_1 E_2 E_3-t E_2,E_1,E_2,E_3)$, the intersection matrix is given by

 Hence the second basis of $\CLFM{L}$ is the dual basis of the basis $(e_0,e_1,e_2,e_3)$ of $\CLFP{L}$ with respect to $(~,~)_E$. \end{remark}